Alexandra High School

 Alexandra High School (AHS) is a semi-private public high school in Pietermaritzburg, KwaZulu-Natal, South Africa.
 The school offers a co-educational environment and boarding facilities.
-The principal is Anusha Pilay, the first woman to head the school.
+The principal is Anusha Pilay, the first woman and person of colour to head the school.

 History

 The School opened on 23 February 1960, with the headmaster Mr F. H. Udal, leading the boy's first school assembly under a Jacaranda tree.

 The same month in which Harold Mc Millan delivered his Wind of Change speech in Capetown.

 The school takes its name from Alexandra of Denmark, Queen Consort and Princess of Wales from 1863 to 1901.
 She was a popular figure from a century prior, when the neighbouring park was laid out in 1860 and named in her honour in 1863, called Alexandra Park.
 She married Albert Edward Prince of Wales in that year, and later became Queen Alexandra with King Edward VII.
 A portrait of Queen Alexandra sits in the school library.